 The one who started bidding also starts trick-taking.
 The other players follow counter-clockwise.
-The following rules apply in this order:
+The following rules apply in descending order:

-- Suit compulsion: The suit of the first card must be followed, i.e., a card of the same suit must be played.
+- Suit compulsion: You must follow the suit of the trick’s first card, i.e., play a card of the same suit.

-- Trick compulsion: If a player has a higher card of the same suit as the card played first, they must win the trick by playing it.
+- Trick compulsion: If you can trick a played card with a higher card of the same suit, you must win the trick by playing it.

-- Trump compulsion: If a player cannot follow the played suit and has a trump card, they must win the trick by playing it.
+- Trump compulsion: If you cannot follow suit and have a trump card, you must win the trick by using your trump card.

-The full extent of comfort when playing online at the Pinochle Palace is revealed during scoring: Nobody has to tally their points – the algorithm takes care of it.
-The points gained from melds are combined with the pip values of the cards won during trick-taking.
+The full extent of the comfort in playing online at the Pinochle Palace is revealed during scoring: Nobody has to tally their points – the algorithm takes care of it.
+The points gained from melds are added to the pip values of the cards won during trick-taking.
 And the result is rounded up or down to the closest ten.

 If the declarer reached or surpassed their bid value, they won the game.
 If they could not reach it, they lost the game.
-Twice their bid value is subtracted from their score.
-All points from melds would be voided as well.
+Twice their bid value is subtracted from their score and all points from melds are voided as well.
 In Cross Pinochle, all that applies to the declarer’s teammate, as well.
 After you have played the predetermined number of rounds, the player or team with the highest score wins.

 Custom Pinochle Rules: Mix it Up!